 Hotels in the Corolla area include the Hampton Inn & Suites Outer Banks, the Inn at Corolla Light and the nearby Sanderling Resort.
 Families can also choose from hundreds of upscale vacation homes, villas and condominiums located throughout Corolla’s communities.
 For families with a four-wheel-drive vehicle, homes can be rented along the beaches north of Corolla’s paved roads as well.
 Family-friendly dining spots include North Banks Restaurant and Mama Easley’s.

 Galveston Island, Texas

-Galveston Island features 32 miles of beaches, a vibrant historic district and a wealth of family-friendly attractions.
+Galveston Island is another unique U.S. beach destination featuring 32 miles of beaches, a vibrant historic district and a wealth of family-friendly attractions.
 Located along the Gulf of Mexico, this barrier island offers something for all ages and interests.
 Galveston is also a popular cruise port, making it a good destination for families that wish to set sail after spending a few days vacationing on the island.